Indian Administrative Service: Political influence

 Several think tanks and media outlets have argued that the IAS is hamstrung by political influence within the service.
 It has been reported that many local political leaders have been seen to have interfered with IAS officers.
 Politicians have also exerted pressure on IAS officers by repeatedly transferring them, suspending them, beating them, and, in some extreme cases, killing them.

+In 2012, Ashok Khemka, an IAS officer posted in Haryana, was reportedly transferred by the state Government under then Chief Minister Bhupinder Singh Hooda and faced a chargesheet, after preventing a land deal that involved Robert Vadra, husband of Congress leader Priyanka Gandhi and son-in-law of then Congress president Sonia Gandhi.
+Khemka, who retired in 2025, has been transferred over 50 times after exposing corruption in each department he was assigned to work.

+In July 2013, Durga Shakti Nagpal, an IAS officer and bureaucrat from Uttar Pradesh, known for swift action against illegal sand mining, was suspended by Samajwadi Party leader and then Chief Minister Akhilesh Yadav, after she demolished a wall of an under-construction mosque in Jewar, as the construction was not cleared by the State Government.
+While Samajwadi Party leaders like Narendra Bhati and Azam Khan supported the decision to suspend her, the suspension order was met with protests and criticized by several social media users on Facebook and Twitter, including former IPS officer Kiran Bedi.
+Leaders from BSP and BJP, especially Nitin Gadkari, criticized the action.
+Nagpal's suspension was eventually revoked in September 2013 and was appointed as Joint Magistrate of Kanpur (Rural) the following month.

 While hearing T. S. R. Subramanian v.
 Union of India, the Supreme Court of India ruled that IAS officers – and other civil servants – were not required to act on oral instructions given by politicians as they 'undermined credibility'.